MicrosoftDocs/cpp-docs/docs/cpp/ASAN/asan-top-level.md

 The Address Sanitizer is a compiler and runtime [introduced by Google](https://www.usenix.org/conference/atc12/technical-sessions/presentation/serebryany).
 Compiling with `-fsanitize=address` is a powerful alternative to both [/RTC](https://docs.microsoft.com/en-us/cpp/build/reference/rtc-run-time-error-checks?view=msvc-160), and [/analyze](https://docs.microsoft.com/en-us/cpp/build/reference/analyze-code-analysis?view=msvc-160).
 It provides run-time bug-finding technologies which directly leverage your existing build systems and existing test assets.

- Projects can enable the Address Sanitizer with a project setting, or a single additional compiler switch: **-fanitize=address**.
+ Projects can enable the Address Sanitizer with a project setting, or a single additional compiler switch: `-fsanitize=address`.
 The new flag is compatible with all levels of optimization and configurations of x86 and x64, with several incompatibilities: [edit-and-continue](https://docs.microsoft.com/en-us/visualstudio/debugger/edit-and-continue-visual-cpp?view=vs-2019), [incremental linking](https://docs.microsoft.com/en-us/cpp/build/reference/incremental-link-incrementally?view=msvc-160), and [/RTC](https://docs.microsoft.com/en-us/cpp/build/reference/rtc-run-time-error-checks?view=msvc-160).

 The Address Sanitizer is integrated with the Visual Studio the project system, CMake system and the IDE.